isomerpages/singapore-customs-cms/_import-certificate-and-delivery-verification/Import Certificate and Delivery Verification/import-certificate.md

 A S$10 processing fee is payable for each IC application.

-Please note that each application will typically be processed within 2 working days upon receipt of the completed application with all relevant supporting documents, and payment of processing fee.
+Please note that each application will typically be processed within two working days upon receipt of the completed application with all relevant supporting documents, and payment of processing fee.

 ## Approval of IC